sangelici/AC-Town-Builder-Client/README.md

 # Technologies Used

-  -HTML
-  -CSS
-  -Sass
-  -Bootstraps
-  -Handlebars
-  -JavaScript
-  -jQuery
-  -Ajax
-  -Curl/API
+  - HTML
+  - CSS
+  - Sass
+  - Bootstraps
+  - Handlebars
+  - JavaScript
+  - jQuery
+  - Ajax
+  - Curl/API
-  -RESTful API
+  - RESTful API
-  -Ruby
+  - Ruby
-  -Ruby on Rail
+  - Ruby on Rail

 # Future Goals
-  -Add variables to the index.scss file to refactor -Add in front-end functionality for the Resident resource table
+  - Add variables to the index.scss file to refactor
+  - Add in front-end functionality for the Resident resource table
-      -Full CRUD functionality
+      - Full CRUD functionality
-      -To stay true to the game, remove PATCH from Towns resource -Add in the 'open cirle' animation when transitioning to a new view (think Loony Toons 'Fin' animation) -Remove overflow from corners of browser where the background extends passed the border -Incorporate a real time clock that adjusts to user location -Incorporate a weather api and adjust 2nd view background to real time weather (staying true to the game, also a big stretch goal!)
+      - To stay true to the game, remove PATCH from Towns resource
+  - Add in the 'open cirle' animation when transitioning to a new view (think Loony Toons 'Fin' animation)
+  - Remove overflow from corners of browser where the background extends passed the border
+  - Incorporate a real time clock that adjusts to user location
+  - Incorporate a weather api and adjust 2nd view background to real time weather (staying true to the game, also a big stretch goal!)

 # ERD + Wireframe: